Around Tumut

 The Montreal Theatre

 The name ‘Montreal’ is an anagram of the name of local draper J.J.
-Learmont, who ordered the design and construction of the theatre after seeing similar in Sydney.
+Learmont, who ordered the design and construction of the theatre after seeing one in Sydney.

-The Montreal Theatre on Russell Street offers Tumut locals, as well as those visiting the Snowy Mountains region on rural retreats or luxury escapes the chance to enjoy an evening of theatre or music, and often plays host to seminars, concerts, book launches and art shows also.
+The Montreal Theatre on Russell Street offers Tumut locals, as well as those visiting the Snowy Mountains region on rural retreats or luxury escapes, the chance to enjoy an evening of theatre or music, and often plays host to seminars, concerts, book launches and art shows.

 Call now: (02) 6947 4840. – or check out http://montrealtheatre.com.au/